ScientistJake/StockScraper/README.md

+# DEPRECATED
+This no longer works after the major Yahoo API revision last april

 # Stockscraper.sh
 This bash script, given a file containing a list of symbols and a date range, pulls historical adjusted closing price stock data and outputs it to output_prefix.csv.
 ## Usage: